khoaphamanh/rl_project/README.md

 - `--tbptt 1` sits at chance too (0.59), despite carrying `h` forward.
 Passing the hidden state is not enough on its own — the gradient has to reach back far enough to credit the observation that produced it.
+- **`len steps` shows the two failures are different failures.** Both solvers settle at ~16.8 steps: that is the detour route — turn back, look at the cue, return to the fork. `--tbptt 1` finishes in 9.8 steps (three of its five seeds at ~7), i.e. it sprints straight to the fork and guesses, never paying for information it cannot use.
+The MLP takes 24.3 steps: it wanders and still guesses.
+Full BPTT is also the most consistent about the route (±0.9 across seeds, the tightest in the table).

 **Price: full BPTT is also the cheapest in time.**